This Simple Yoga Pose Can Instantly Make You Feel More Calm & Grounded

 Yoga Pose For Relaxation: Modified Child's Pose

-Start by getting into Child's pose, seated on your heels, the tops of your feet pressing into the mat or floor, and pressing your chest toward your thighs.
+Start by getting into child's pose, seated on your heels, the tops of your feet pressing into the mat or floor, and pressing your chest toward your thighs.
 For this modification, instead of reaching the arms forward, let them extend behind you, with the backs of your hands against the floor.
-"Similar to Child's pose, but focusing on the release of the backs of the shoulders, modified Balasana is a great way to calm the nervous system and mimics the position of an embryo in the womb," Johanna explains.
+"Similar to child's pose, but focusing on the release of the backs of the shoulders, mimics the position of an embryo in the womb," Johanna explains.
 "With the forehead resting on the mat, you will feel an instant calming effect while the lower and upper body gently opens."